 12. Does the PCC publish the minutes of Commission meetings?

 Yes.
-From March 2010, these minutes will now be made publicly available.
+From March 2010, these minutes have been made publicly available.
 You can download the minutes here.

 [back to top]

 1. I'm being harassed by a journalist/photographer but I don't want to speak to them.
 What should I do?

 The first thing to do is to read the guidance note we have produced on media harassment which sets out a number of practical steps you can take.
 These measures should help to reduce the attention immediately.
 (NB: It is important to note that under the terms of the Code, it is acceptable for a journalist to ask you for a comment once.
 However, if you make clear that you do not wish to speak but they persist in contacting you, this may raise a breach of Clause 4 (Harassment) of the Code).

 However, if this is not successful, you should not hesitate to contact us immediately.
 We will then contact the editor(s) involved and deal with your complaint urgently, sometimes by issuing what is known as a ‘desist notice', requesting that their journalists and / or photographers cease their approaches immediately.
 This service has a very high success rate.
 During office hours (Monday-Friday 9am - 5.30pm), please call 020 7831 0022; outside office hours, please call 07659 152656.
 (It should be stressed, however, that this number is exclusively for emergency situations).